An Easter Story: Writing

-The episode was written by Earl Hamner, Jr. and John McGreevey.
+The episode was produced by Robert L. Jacks.
+The teleplay was written by John McGreevey, based on a story by Earl Hamner, Jr.

+Music

+The song Ironing Board Blues used in the episode was written and performed by Jon Walmsley.

 Reception

 In 2009, TV Guide ranked this episode #77 on its list of the 100 Greatest Episodes of All Time.